tanyajainC137/100-Days-of-ML/README.md

 ## Day 0, 24th Aug 2020
 Did some prelim research on upcoming AI tech and their methods and approaches
 * Gaussian Processes in Machine Learning:
-  * google/neural-tangents framework combines neural networks with GPs and come up with predictions that have an uncertanity factor attached with them
-  * YT lectures on GP : https://www.youtube.com/watch?v=4vGiHC35j9s
 * Multi-modal models; datasets on baidu and waymo
 * Multi-tasking models; by means of Graph based networks
 * Creative AI; by GANs